andreifoldes/perrin-academy/smoothing_intro.rst

 out, as the cone fades out at the edges in the 2D case.

-In fact, it turns out that we don't have to generate these 2D and 3D versions of the kernel for the computations, because we get the same result as we do by applying the full 2 or 3D kernel, if we simply apply a one dimensional smooth sequentially in the 2 or 3 dimensions.
-Thus, for 2 dimensions, we could first smooth in the x direction, and then smooth the x-smoothed data, in the y direction.
+In fact, it turns out that we don't have to generate these 2D and 3D versions of the kernel for the computations, because we can get the same result from applying a one dimensional smooth sequentially in the 2 or 3 dimensions.
+Thus, for 2 dimensions, we could first smooth in the x direction, and then smooth the x-smoothed data, in the y direction, This gives the same output as applying the 2D kernel.

 ***********
 Why smooth?